occopus/docs/sphinx/source/user-doc-setup.rst

    Now, all Occopus packages are deployed under your virtualenv ``occopus``.

 #.
-Optionally, copy your certs under Occopus if you plan to use VOMS authentication against OCCI or Nova resources
+Optionally, copy your certs under Occopus if you plan to use VOMS authentication against Nova resources

    .. code:: bash